 Not sure what a short sale is?
-A short sale happens when the value of a home is less than the amount of the outstanding loans.
-This may be caused by many causes, but often is a result of a rapidly declining real estate market.
+A short sale happens when the value of a home is less than what is owned.
+This may be caused by many reasons, but often is a result of a rapidly declining housing market.

-First, assess the true market value of your home.
-If your finances are already strained, paying a licensed appraiser may not be an option.
-Therefore, a knowledgeable local REALTOR® that knows the current conditions of the Bucklin real estate market is a smart way to get a realistic idea of what your home could sell for.
+First, figure out the true market value of your home.
+For those whose finances are already pushed to the limit, paying a licensed appraiser may not be an option.
+Therefore, an experienced local real estate agent that knows the current conditions of the Bucklin real estate market is a smart way to get an accurate estimate of your home's value.

-Next, find out your closing costs.
-My work in this area has taught me to consider fees such as title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs upon closing.
+Next, determine your closing costs.
+My work in this area has taught me to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs upon closing.

-Finally, call your lender and notify them of the situation.
-They may even have a particular team that manages short sales.
-Ask about their particular process.
-Some lenders will be more able to work with you than others.
-They may be able to decrease your loan principal or make other arrangements.
-Your lender will have to approve the final sale.
+Finally, get in touch with your lender and make them aware of the situation.
+They may even have a specific department that oversees short sales.
+Ask about their exact process.
+Some lenders will be more inclined to work with you than others.
+They may be able to lessen how much you owe or make other arrangements.
+Your lender will have to agree to the final sale.